cloud-gov/cg-site/content/apps/production-ready.md

 It is critical that your production application has more than one instance so if there any issue with one of the runners your app is on your app continues to work.

+### How:

+- Use a setting of `intances: 2` or more in your application `manifest.yml` to ensure your application is resilient when deployed.
+- Use `cf scale` to scale your running application instance count up and down.

 ## NewRelic (or similar)

 You want to be able to receive alerts about application errors and throughput issues.